 Current Major Projects

-- Designing Sustainable Landscapes (DSL): A project of the North Atlantic Landscape Conservation Cooperative to model landscape changes driven by processes such as climate change and urban growth, assess the ecological consequences of those changes to ecosystems and species, and design land acquisition, management and restoration strategies to achieve the goal of biodiversity conservation
+- Designing Sustainable Landscapes (DSL): A project of the North Atlantic Landscape Conservation Cooperative to model landscape changes driven by processes such as climate change and urban growth, assess the ecological consequences of those changes to ecosystems and species, and design land acquisition, management and restoration strategies to achieve the goal of biodiversity conservation in the northeastern United States

 - Spatial Pattern Analysis Software for Quantifying Landscape Patterns (FRAGSTATS)